apache/jena-site/content/documentation/fuseki2/fuseki-main.md

 Title: Fuseki : Main Server

-Fuseki main is a packaging of Fuseki as trile store without a UI for administration.
+Fuseki main is a packaging of Fuseki as a triple store without a UI for administration.

 Fuseki can be run in the background by an application as an embedded server.
 The application can safely work with the dataset directly from java while having Fuseki provide SPARQL access over HTTP.
-An embedded server is useful for adding functonality around a triple store and also for development and testing.
+An embedded server is useful for adding functionality around a triple store and also for development and testing.

 * [Running as a deployment or development server](#fuseki-server)
 * [Application Use](#usage)